3kh0/3kh0-lite/README.md

 ## Configuration

 All the configuration is done in the `config` folder.
-- `games.json`: It contains the games' names, icons, and link.
+- `games.json`: It contains the games' names, icons, and link, and tags such as hot.

 ## To-Do
 - Make it easier to add games